Whistleblower Protection Act Overview | Mann & Elias

 OUR WHISTLEBLOWER ATTORNEY LOS ANGELES IS READY TO ASSIST YOU

-The Whistleblower Protection Act of 1989 is the basis for many of the whistleblower protection measures that exist today.
+The Whistleblower Protection Act of 1989 (WPA) is the basis for many of the whistleblower protection measures that exist today.
 If you intend to report wrongdoing in your workplace, you need to be well versed in the provisions of this hallmark law.
-In this blog post, we will be looking at various aspects of the Act, including its history, evolution, and its major provisions.
+This article will be looking at various aspects of the Act, including its history, evolution, and major provisions.
 Read on to find out whether you qualify to be a whistleblower, what the procedure for disclosure involves, and why you should hire a whistleblower attorney in Los Angeles to guide you along the way.

 Whistleblower Protection Act History

 In more recent times, the Civil Service Reform Act of 1978 provided more specific protection to federal employees who wished to bring attention to the wrongful Act of their superiors.
-The Act was further improved by the Whistleblower Protection Act of 1989.
-The WPA offered whistleblowers better cover by:
+The Act underwent revisions by the WPA to provide better coverage by:

 • Clarifying the procedure that whistleblowers would follow to disclose illegal acts and retaliation

 • Separating the Office of Special Counsel from that of the Merits Systems Protection Board.
-The OSC would be dedicated to receiving disclosures, investigating retaliation claims and representing whistleblowers
+The OSC is dedicated to receiving disclosures, investigating retaliation claims, and representing whistleblowers

 Who is Covered by the Whistleblowers Protection Act?

 A whistleblower is an employee who discloses misconduct in a federal office.
-For you to qualify for protection under the WPA of 1989, you must be a present or past federal employee.
-Prospective employees, such as applicants for a federal job, can also report wrongdoing as well.
+To qualify for protection under the WPA of 1989, you must be a present or past federal employee.
+Prospective employees, such as applicants for a federal job, can report wrongdoing as well.

 • Violations of laws, rules, and regulations